 Sanginga disclosed this in Ibadan on Friday at the press conference to celebrate his achievements as DG for 11 years.

-He said for Africa to continue to feed itself and the rest of the world, it must move away from exporting raw agricultural produce to value addition.
+He said that for Africa to continue to feed itself and the rest of the world, it must shift from exporting raw agricultural produce to value-added production.

 Sanginga expressed hope for the continent, stating that African leaders were beginning to understand the importance of agriculture, but advocated for a total change of mindset to commit huge resources to agriculture and implement policies.

-According to him, he became Director General at IITA-CGIAR on the 1st of Nov.
-2011, and during his term of 11 years he has brought about a tremendous transformation in the institute and in the African agricultural landscape.
+According to him, he became Director General at IITA-CGIAR on November 1, 2011, and during his 11-year term, he has brought about a tremendous transformation in the institute and in the African agricultural landscape.

-Sanginga said though he met a weak institution when he assumed office, with various challenges threatening the existence of the institute, the people-oriented leadership style he employed became a game changer, that helped to reposition the institute.
+Sanginga said that though he met a weak institution when he assumed office, with various challenges threatening its existence, the people-oriented leadership style he employed became a game changer that helped to reposition the institute.

 “My leadership tenure has strategically positioned the institute to contribute to achieving 150 million fewer hungry people, 100 million fewer poor people, improving food and nutrition security, as well as improving natural resources and ecosystem services as part of the CGIAR Strategy 2016-2030,” he said.

-The DG whose tenure ends by January 2023 said created programs to provide employment for youths under the youth agripreneurs program, he Initiated in 2012.
+The DG, whose tenure ends in January 2023, said he initiated in 2012 programs to employ youths under the youth agripreneurs program.

 “IITA has created jobs for thousands of youths by making agriculture and agribusiness appealing to young people in many African countries, a program that has now evolved into a movement across the continent and since been integrated into the Business Incubation Platform (BIP), the technology delivery arm of IITA.